 (New York Daily News)

-25. 6% of employees left their job because of an office romance.
+25. 6% of employees left their job because of romance at work.

 9% of female and 3% of male workers said they left their job because their romantic relationship at work ended badly.